 Part 1.
 What is a watt-hour in battery?

-In a battery, a watt-hour (Wh) measures the total energy it can store and provide.
+A battery’s watt-hour (Wh) measures the total energy it can store and provide.
 It indicates how much power the battery can deliver over a certain period.
-For instance, if a battery has a capacity of 100 watts, it means it can supply 100 watts of power for one hour, 50 watts for two hours, and so on.
+For instance, if a battery has a capacity of 100 watts, it can supply 100 watts of power for one hour, 50 watts for two hours, and so on.

 The watt-hour rating helps users understand how long a battery can power their devices before needing recharging.
 It’s an essential metric for choosing the correct battery for different applications, like smartphones, laptops, or electric vehicles, ensuring they can operate for the required duration without running out of power.